Code-Institute-Submissions/Sharks-Under-Threat/README.md

 4. Opened the repository in VS Code
 5. Created index.html and README.md pages
 6. Opened up local terminal and "Git Added" both pages.
-7. Commited both pages using "Git Commit".
+7. Committed both pages using "Git Commit".
 8. Pushed changed with "Git Push" adding my work to my Git Hub page.
 9. Opened my GitHib page to see the changes.